 - Total abdominal hysterectomy involves removing the uterus and the cervix, which is the lowest part of the uterus.
-Women who have had abnormal pap smears are usually encouraged to have their cervix removed at the time of the hysterectomy.
+Women who have had abnormal cervical cancer screening test results are usually encouraged to have their cervix removed at the time of the hysterectomy.

 - Subtotal or supra-cervical hysterectomy involves removing only the upper part of the uterus.
 Women who retain their cervix may have less bladder leakage and vaginal relaxation later in life; however, this has not been scientifically proven.
 Women who have had a supra-cervical hysterectomy will continue to need periodic pap smears.
 In addition, some women will have monthly spotting or light bleeding if endometrial glands are still embedded in the cervical tissue.

 An abdominal hysterectomy requires general anesthesia.
 Most patients will stay in the hospital for three days.
 Recovery usually takes six weeks, although some women experience a complication from surgery that requires a longer recovery time.
 After surgery, you will have a four-inch horizontal scar near the pubic hair or "bikini" line.

 Like any surgical procedure, an abdominal hysterectomy does have some risks, though rare.
 About 5 percent of women develop an infection after surgery that is treated with antibiotics in the hospital for as many as five days.
 About 5 percent of women develop a wound infection that is treated at home but requires frequent visits to the doctor's office for up to six weeks.

 Other possible complications include bleeding, infection and injury to the intestines or bladder.